 Jamie Madrox – Absolutely, you had to work for it.

-CrypticRock.com – As far as music in general, a lot of things now seem to be disposable regardless of quality because there is this level of instant gratification and not many people sink their teeth into something as they used to.
+CrypticRock.com – As far as music in general, a lot of things now seem to be disposable regardless of quality because there is this level of instant gratification, and not many people sink their teeth into something as they used to.

 Jamie Madrox – That is because we have seen, as people, how quickly something is here today and gone tomorrow.
-People are a little stand-offish when it comes to really standing behind something.
+People are a little standoffish when it comes to really standing behind something.
 They want to stand behind a product or music they know will be here.
 Nothing sucks more than falling in love with something and it being taken away.
-I love the McRib and every time I fall in love with it, they take it away!
-It is one of those things, people want to believe something is going to be around.
+I love the McRib, and every time I fall in love with it, they take it away!
+It is one of those things; people want to believe something is going to be around.
 We have seen so many times, artists come and go with the trends and fashions.

 Crypticrock.com – That is a testament to the longevity of Twiztid.
 Withstanding almost two decades is really amazing.
 What are some of your musical influences?

 Jamie Madrox – Of our group, I am more the guy who listens to rock and metal music.
-I do appreciate hip hop, most of the hip hop and rap I listen to is the older stuff.
+I do appreciate hip-hop; most of the hip-hop and rap I listen to is the older stuff.
 I do like to check out some of the new artists.
 A lot of my influences are Kiss and Mötley Crüe.
 I love the idea of growing up seeing something and being intrigued by it.
-Thinking wow look at these guys, they are bigger than life, they are cool looking, and they sound awesome.
-It is captivating, I like something that can draw me in and tell me there is a whole world of imagination and awesomeness waiting for you.
+Thinking, wow, look at these guys; they are bigger than life, they are cool looking, and they sound awesome.
+It is captivating; I like something that can draw me in and tell me there is a whole world of imagination and awesomeness waiting for you.
 I think that is something that was a really big influence for me.

-Jamie Madrox – Oh shit, I am a kid of the 1980’s and there is a lot of weird shit I like.
-Off the top of my head I like Creepshow.
+Jamie Madrox – Oh shit, I am a kid of the 1980s, and there is a lot of weird shit I like.
+Off the top of my head, I like Creepshow.
 I love George Romero and Stephen King.
 I love John Carpenter’s Halloween (1978) and Rob Zombie’s Halloween (2007), but I grew up on Carpenter’s Halloween I and II.
 Night of the Demons (1988), that movie is just fucking awesome to me, there is just something about it.
-Part II and III kind of fell by the waist side but Part I, I can just put that on and it is still as good today to me as the first time I saw it.
-Last but not least, Friday The 13th, there are a few of them throughout the series.
-They have their ups and downs, they start getting good around Friday the 13th Part III (1982).
-It is the first time Jason gets his hockey mask and that is always a cool thing.
+Parts II and III kind of fell by the waistside, but I can just put Part I on, and it is still as good today to me as the first time I saw it.

-CrypticRock.com – That is a good comparison for sure.
-Now fast forward to modern horror films.
+CrypticRock.com – That is a good comparison, for sure.
+Now, fast forward to modern horror films.
 What is your opinion of all the remakes and CGI?

 Check out Twiztid on This Way To Hell Tour: